boettiger-lab/data-tracker/README.md

 local path or the URL of such a registry to `registeries` argument we can restrict any of these functions to use just the registries indicated.
-Thanks to this public registry, any user should be able to now access this data file by using the `contenturi::resolve()` function on the content identifier, without any need to `store()` or `register()` the data from their own machine first.
+Thanks to this public registry, any user should be able to now access this data file by using the `contentid::resolve()` function on the content identifier, without any need to `store()` or `register()` the data from their own machine first.